Hood to Hood Story of the Cleveland Ghetto

 The neighborhood of Central would later become solely a community of public housing projects, as majority of Cleveland projects and public housing complexes are located in the Central neighborhood, or Down The Way.

-Beginning in the 1930s, the city created the Cuyahoga Metropolitan Housing Authority which would later build its first public housing complexes, the Outhwaite Homes and Cedar Estates in the Central neighborhood, as well Lakeview Terrace on the West Side around W. 25th and Detroit.
+Beginning in the 1930s, the city created the Cuyahoga Metropolitan Housing Authority which would later build the first Cleveland projects, the Outhwaite Homes and Cedar Estates in the Central neighborhood, as well Lakeview Terrace on the West Side around W. 25th and Detroit.

 Following Outhwaite and the Cedar Estates, the Central neighborhood, or Down The Way, became home to the Longwood, Friendly Inn (Unwin), King Kennedy, and later Delaney Village housing complexes, which made it the most populated area in the city of Cleveland.